evgenytsydenov/python_course/README.md

 To set it up:

 1. Create a project [on the Google Cloud](https://cloud.google.com/).
-2. Enable Gmail API, create an OAuth client account, and download its keys in json format.
+2. Enable Gmail API, create an OAuth client account for desktop applications, and download its keys in json format.
    See [Gmail API docs](https://developers.google.com/gmail/api/quickstart/python) for details.
 3. Insert the keys as a json string in the `.env` file under `GMAIL_CREDS`